 Research Interests

-My research has been in the broad areas of mobile systems, awareness, collaboration, and communication.
-Most of the systems I've worked on have involved the use of media (video, audio, motion graphics, text) to support communication.
-While doing design and evaluation work, I've used a number of methods to observe users, sometimes to understand their underlying needs before designing a technology and sometimes to refine and iterate on a design as the technology is being developed.
+Most of my research has been in the broad areas of mobile systems, collaboration, and communication, although recently I have been exploring technologies to support services, such as urban parking and nursing.
+While doing design and evaluation work, I've used a variety of methods to observe users, sometimes to understand their underlying needs before designing a technology and sometimes to refine and iterate on a design as the technology is being developed.
 As part of this process, I developed a tutorial on ways to interview customers to understand their underlying requirements for technology.

 Mobile Systems

 Hubbub's interface on the PalmIn the early days of mobile devices, I conceived of and designed a research prototype sytem called Hubbub that allowed people to use a wireless Palm PDA to stay aware of others and to instant message with them.
-We saw some early examples of people being able to handle issues in context via the mobile device, as well as times when it was useful simply to maintain awareness of others while mobile.
-We also found that supporting mobility also meant making it easy for messages to find people as they moved from one computer to another (home, work, laptop).
+We saw some early examples of people using mobile devices to handle issues in context and simply to maintain awareness of others while out and about.
+We found that supporting mobility meant not just providing software for a mobile device but also enabling a smooth transition to other computers at home, work, and elsewhere.
 [Read more about Hubbub.]

-I also helped conduct a study to understand how the people's context affects their receptivity to content on their mobile phones, looking especially at the difference between pushing content to people and letting them pull content.
-In this iGo study, we found that it was quite difficult to use machine models to predict receptivity to content based on contextual factors (location, activity, time, setting, etc.) even when we knew the person's level of interest in the content.
-However, we found that, if given an incentive, people will request content frequently and in a wide variety of contexts.
-People were most likely to request content during 'microwaiting moments' -- short periods of idle time, frequently in the middle of other ongoing activities.
-The variety of microwaiting moments surprised us; people requested content in between workout sets, while waiting for a parking space, while simmering onions, during a lull in a conversation, while waiting for bread to toast, while waiting for files to download, while waiting for a doctor to return to an exam room, and while pumping gas, just to name a few in the long list of microwaiting moments.
+I also helped design and conduct a study to understand how the people's context affects their receptivity to content on their mobile phones, looking especially at the difference between pushing content to people and letting them pull content.
+In this iGo study, we found that machine models did poorly when predicting receptivity to content based on contextual factors (location, activity, time, setting, etc.) even when we knew the person's level of interest in the content.
+However, if given an incentive people will request content frequently and in a wide variety of contexts.
+People were most likely to request content during microwaiting moments -- short periods of idle time, either in between or in the middle of other ongoing activities.
+The variety of microwaiting moments was vast; people requested content in between workout sets, while waiting for a parking space, while simmering onions, while waiting for files to download, while waiting for a doctor to return to an exam room, and while pumping gas, just to name a few in the long list of microwaiting moments.
 People were also more open to "seeing what they got" compared with those who had content pushed at them, since they were idle and looking to fill the time.
-Since it is currently quite difficult to match the message tightly to a person's context, there is an opportunity to offer content that is designed to fill these microwaiting moments, since people are more likely to be receptive to a wider range of information during those times.
 [Read more about the iGo study.]

 Awareness, Collaboration and Communication